 After the snowflakes were stained I gave them a quick rinse and let them dry.

-A super light brushing of white chalk paint…I barely touching the paintbrush to the ornament creates a distressed effect without the messy sanding afterward.
+A super light brushing of white chalk paint…I barely touched the paintbrush to the ornament creates a distressed effect without the messy sanding afterward.

 Making this cinnamon-scented salt dough is super easy!
 This year I made a big batch and used it for 3 different projects.